Settings / Sea Traffic Management (Only SEAiq Pilot)

 (Only SEAiq Pilot) : Press this to erase all STM data.
 Note that old data will not be re-downloaded.
 Only new or changed plans will be downloaded.
 This should normally not be used.

-: Use this link to view status of the MCP.
-If you encounter problem with the MCP you can also report it using this link https://staging-management.maritimecloud.net/#/report.
+: Use this link to view status of Navelink.
+If you encounter a problem, you can also report it using this link https://management.navelink.org/#/report.

 Max Time Deviation